2017–18 European windstorm season: Background and naming

 In 2015, the Met Office and Met Éireann announced a pilot project to name storm warnings as part of the Name our Storms project for wind storms and asked the public for suggestions.
 The meteorological offices produced a full list of names for 2015–16 and 2016–17, common to both the UK and Ireland.
 A new list of names was released on 6 September 2017 for the 2017–18 season.
 Names in the UK will be based on the National Severe Weather Warning Service, when a storm is assessed to have the potential for an Amber 'be prepared' or Red 'take action (danger to life)' warning.

 A storm will be named when it is deemed able to have a "substantial" impact on the UK or Ireland.
-They will be taken from the list, in alphabetical order, alternating between male and female names – the same naming convention that is used by the United States for tropical cyclones.
+They will be taken from the list, in alphabetical order, alternating between male and female names—the same naming convention that is used by the United States for tropical cyclones.
 In the case of storms resulting from ex-tropical storms and hurricanes, the original name allocated by the US National Hurricane Center will be used, an example of which during this season being Ophelia.
 Met Éireann name any storm which triggers a status Orange or Red weather warning for wind.
 The basis for such, as outlined on their weather warning service, are mean wind speeds in excess of 80 kph or gusts over 130 kph.
 Similarly, the Met Office name storms that have the potential to cause medium (Amber) or high (Red) impacts to the UK.
 It describes the wind strength relative to observations such as "falling trees or tiles, other items like garden furniture being blown around and even a number of properties left without electrical power."

 On 1 December 2017, the national meteorological services of Spain (Aemet), France (Météo-France) and Portugal (IPMA) announced that they would begin naming storms affecting their nations in co-ordination, under the auspices of EUMETNET.

 United Kingdom and Ireland

-The Met Office's and Met Éireann's announcement of the season's names also noted that Fionn is to be pronounced Fyunn, Niall is to be pronounced Nye-ul and Tali is to be pronounced Tarly.
+The Met Office's and Met Éireann's announcements of the season's names also noted that Fionn is to be pronounced Fyunn, Niall is to be pronounced Nye-ul and Tali is to be pronounced Tarly.